jzav/silent-runner/README.md

 ### 3. Controlling parent output

-Keep child stdout/stderr out of parent output during execution and emit it only if the child process fails:
+Keep child stdout/stderr out of parent output during execution and emit it only if the execution fails:

 ```text
 SilentRunner.exe --stdout-emit failure --stderr-emit failure task.cmd
 ```

-- Child stdout and stderr are not streamed to parent stdout/stderr while `task.cmd` is running.
+- Child stdout and stderr and SilentRunner diagnostics are not streamed to parent stdout/stderr while `task.cmd` is running.
-- Output is buffered in memory in the execution timeline during execution.
+- Child stdout/stderr and SilentRunner diagnostics are buffered in memory in the execution timeline during execution.
-- If the child process fails, the buffered stdout/stderr is replayed to parent stdout/stderr after execution completes.
+- If the execution fails, the buffered stdout/stderr is replayed to parent stdout/stderr after execution completes.
-- If the child process succeeds, no child stdout/stderr is emitted to the parent.
+- If the execution succeeds, no child stdout/stderr is emitted to the parent.
-- SilentRunner diagnostics remain part of the combined stderr stream.
 - All other settings retain their default behavior described in the first example.